National Federation of Women Workers: World War 1

 Following on from these successes in 1916 the NFWW assisted local worker to stage a sit-in protest at a munitions factory in Newcastle over the failure of a local company to pay out on a tribunal award to increase wages for local women workers.
 During the sit-in the workers knitted socks for soldiers on the front line of the First World War and refused to operate the factory machinery.
 This resulted in a furious phone call by the then Minister for Munitions Winston Churchill to Mary Macarthur demanding to know why she allowed the workers to stop.
 Macarthur told Churchill that the women would not go back to work until the tribunal findings had been paid.
 After 24 hours, the firm relented and back paid the missing wages.
 A later strike of 1920, again over low wages was organised at Ainsworth Mill.
 Later in 1916 over 2,500 young women went on strike in April 1916 at Greenwood and Batley's Leed's factory supported by the NFWW.
 Their dispute was around the gross differences in pay between the highest and lowest paid members of staff.
 The firm claimed the action was "unorganised and irresponsible".

 The badge of the NFWW.
 Joint hands are a common symbol in the trade union movement, in this case the two sleeves of the arms are slightly different to represent male and female joint action.

 Industrial action became more common in the UK as the war progressed as real wages shrank as a result of inflation and the output expectations to contribute to the war effort resulted in longer working hours.
 For the NFWW a dispute was established in 1917 after a total of 21 female workers were dismissed from Darlington railway point manufacturer Thomas Summerson and Sons.
 These workers two of the workers attended an arbitration tribunal between the company and female workers.
 The NFWW brought a victimisation case against the firm offered to substitute those dismissed with new women but the NFWW demanded that all 21 workers be reinstated.

-Not only did the actions during the First World War cement the NFWW as a trade union with the ability to successfully carry out industrial disputes but it also came at a time where there was wider political discussions on the rights of women including the suffrage movement.
+Not only did the actions during the First World War cement the NFWW as a trade union with the ability to successfully carry out industrial disputes, but it also came at a time when there was wider political discussions on the rights of women including the suffrage movement.